justinlee0777/prospero/README.md

 Pages are a layer over parsers that expose the parser's state at a given time.
 They provide a convenient way to get the pages of a book.

 Parsers return generators.
-In theory, this makes a pure client-side solution of `prospero` viable as parsing only one page of code is quite fast and therefore a feature worth exploring.
-However, for best performance, there are more techniques available to the developer for already-paginated content over the entire text.
+A pure client-side solution of `prospero` (through the `FlexibleBookComponent`) is viable as parsing only one page of code is quite fast.
+For best performance, it is better to paginate content on the server and serve it to users as one would an asset.

 #### Processors